-At the annual World Service Business Conference held last month in New Mexico the delegates approved a revised version of the OA Preamble.
+At the annual World Service Business Conference held in April in New Mexico the delegates approved a revised version of the OA Preamble.
 Please download (link below), print, and bring to your meetings to replace the old one being used in your meeting format.

 Overeaters Anonymous is a Fellowship of individuals who, through shared experience, strength, and hope are recovering from compulsive overeating.